-NC: Teachers may have until second year to pass tests, if they attempt to pass them during their first year.
+NC: In North Carolina, teachers may have until second year to pass tests, if they attempt to pass them during their first year.

 NH: New Hampshire requires K-8 candidates to have a core concentration and to pass a middle school content test in a core area, it's unclear whether this restricts the holder to only teaching that subject at the middle grade level.
-Teachers with a 5-8 license must pass a Praxis II assessment.
+Teachers with a 5-8 license must pass a Praxis single-subject assessment.

 NJ: A candidate who fails to earn the passing score by 5 percent or less can still meet the subject matter requirement with a GPA of at least 3.5.

-NY: For nondepartmentalized classrooms, generalist in middle childhood education candidates must pass the new assessment with three subtests.
+NY: For non-departmentalized classrooms, generalists in middle childhood education must pass the new assessment with three subtests.

-TN: New legislation in Tennessee allows teachers to delay passage of content tests if they possess a bachelor's degree in a core content area.
+TN: Tennessee allows teachers to delay passage of content tests if they possess a bachelor's degree in a core content area.